pryv/dev-benchmark/README.md

 You will find a few NodeJS scripts for generating data in `src/generateEvents.js`

-## Querying scenarii
+## Querying scripts

 In `benchmark/`, you will find a few scripts used to benchmark a Pryv core service running locally

 ### `single-heavy-requests.sh`

-Queries events from 100k to 500k
+Events.get requests from 100k to 500k

 ### `progressive-gets.sh`